wp-plugins/ts-widget-pack/readme.txt

 == Upgrade Notice ==

-TS Widget Pack plugin was made to make life easier for end-user who wish to expand WordPress functionality, as well as for developers, so they don't have to bundle widgets into themes.
+Widget Pack plugin was made to make life easier for end-user who wish to expand WordPress functionality, as well as for developers, so they don't have to bundle widgets into themes.

 This way you [preserve functionality in the event of switching to a different theme](http://thematosoup.com/tips/theme-should-never-do-plugin-work/).